What is a software licensing API?

 POST /products/{slug}/licenses/{key}/validate

-Your app sends the license key (and optionally a device identifier), and the server responds with whether the license is valid, what plan it belongs to, how many seats are active, and what entitlements the customer has access to.
+Your app sends the license key (and optionally a device fingerprint), and the server responds with whether the license is valid, what plan it belongs to, how many seats are active, and what entitlements the customer has access to.
 This call typically happens on app launch and periodically in the background.

 A good validation response gives you everything you need to make access decisions in a single call: license status, active seat count, feature entitlements, and expiration dates.
 You shouldn't need multiple round-trips to figure out what the customer is allowed to do.